getcarina/getcarina.com/_posts/2016-03-02-lets-build-a-reactive-map.md

 npm install --save codsworth-names
 ```

-We can go ahead and create `fakes.js` now, setting up new players and where they
-are on the map.
+Now, create `fakes.js`, setting up new players and where they are on the map.

 ```javascript
 const codsworthNames = require('clean-codsworth-names')